Remember the good and forget the bad? That’s what happens with euphoric recall.

-What is Euphoric Recall?
+What Is Euphoric Recall?

 Positive Expectancy